lizadams/CMAQ-WS-old/content/1-create-cluster/d-prepare-cluster/index.en.md

 ---
-title: Prepare cluster and enable X11 display
+title: Prepare cluster and enable X11 display (only if display doesn't work)
 weight: 23
 ---